ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 * April: Migration of purchased nodes and storage from Farnam to McCleary
 * June 1st: Access to Farnam login and OnDemand nodes disabled
 	* Compute service charges on McCleary commons partitions begin
-* July 13: /gpfs/ysm no longer be available
+* July 13: `/gpfs/ysm` no longer be available

 ### Ruddle

 * April: Migration of purchased nodes from Ruddle to McCleary
 * June 1st: Official Farnam retirement date, and beginning of compute service charges on McCleary commons partitions.
 Jobs in the ycga partitions will always be exempt from compute service charge.
-* July 24th: Access to Ruddle login and OnDemand nodes disabled
+* July 24th: Access to Ruddle login and OnDemand nodes disabled.
+Old `/gpfs/ycga` replaced with new system.

 ## Accounts

 Most Farnam and Ruddle users who have been active in the last year have accounts automatically created on McCleary for them and have received an email to that effect.
 All other users who conduct life sciences research can request an account using our [Account Request form](https://research.computing.yale.edu/support/hpc/account-request).

-!!! warning
+!!! warning "Group Membership"
 	Check which group your new McCleary account is associated with and make sure that matches your expection.
 	This is the group that will be charged (if/when applicable) for your compute usage as well as dictate which private partitions you may have access to.
 	Any cluster specific changes previously made on Farnam or Ruddle will not be automatically reflected on McCleary.